jrvieira/graphene/README.md

 ## Example

-**graphene** produces a cli graph based on a collection of samples of a function that returns a number
+**graphene** produces a cli graph based on a collection of samples from a function that returns a number

 ```javascript
 /* sample.js */